CDEBase/cdm-logger/readme.md

 // or create a logger with default values (in 'short' mode and at 'info' level) const defaultLogger: Logger = ConsoleLogger.create("<app name>");

+// or create a logger with instance of the class const defaultLogger: Logger = ConsoleLogger.create(this);

 // Register 'logger' with IoC
 ```